polkadot-developers/knowledgebase/current/smart-contracts/evm-pallet.md

 ### Learn More

-- Learn about our [SRML Contracts module](conceptual/runtime/contracts/contracts_module.md), which supports deployment and execution of Wasm smart contracts.
+- Learn about our [Contracts module](conceptual/runtime/contracts/contracts_module.md), which supports deployment and execution of Wasm smart contracts.

 ### Examples